 -Security is refreshingly lax.
 There’s no pat down, x-ray machine, or long lines.
 You can bring any size liquids on-board.
 Simply show the conductor your ID and ticket and you’ll be directed to your cabin.

 -Arrival times are largely depend on the traffic from the passing freights, which can be frustratingly unpredictable.
 It only takes a few people to delay the train (like a couple who lost their luggage).

 Was it a perfect travel experience?

-Other things to do in Chicago: Indulge in deep dish pizza, Italian beef, Chicago-style hot dogs, or one of the many Michelin-star restaurants, walk or bike the lakefront path, Riverwalk or the new 606 trail, explore the free Lincoln Park zoo or one of the many world-class museums like the new America Writer’s Museum, which is the first of its kind in the U.S. Here are some additional winter suggestions.
+Other things to do in Chicago: Indulge in deep dish pizza, Italian beef, Chicago-style hot dogs, or one of the many Michelin-star restaurants, walk or bike the lakefront path, Riverwalk or the new 606 trail, explore the free Lincoln Park Zoo or one of the many world-class museums like the new American Writers Museum, which is the first of its kind in the U.S. Here are some additional winter suggestions.

 Like It?
 Pin It!